 What is ARE 5.0?

-ARE® 5.0 features six divisions organized around the progression of a typical architecture project.
-The divisions can be taken in any order and include a combination of multiple-choice, check-all-that-apply, fill-in-the-blank, hot spot, and drag-and-place questions, as well as case studies.
+ARE® 5.0 features six divisions organized around the progression of a typical architecture project and current practice.
+The divisions reflect the same areas outlined in the AXP.
+The divisions can be taken in any order and include a combination of multiple-choice, check-all-that-apply, fill-in-the-blank, hot spot, and drag-and-place questions (called items), as well as case studies.
+Learn more about the exam’s format in the ARE 5.0 Guidelines.

 Using Your NCARB Record